 Gavin Culbertson – Founder and Board President

 Writer/Producer/Director/Cinematographer of the organization’s first feature film, “A Paper Tiger Burns”.
 Gavin achieved a B.A. in Film Production from Webster University, a St. Louis, Missouri based liberal arts university, that included a semester in Shanghai, China.
-In St. Louis he worked as a talent agent, IMAX projectionist, certified personal trainer, and independent filmmaker before moving to Denver, Colorado where he now works at Denver Botanic Gardens as the IT and AV Administrator.
+In St. Louis he worked as a talent agent, IMAX /exhibits technician, certified personal trainer, and independent filmmaker before moving to Denver, Colorado where he now works at Linx LLLP as a MultiMedia Project Manager.
 Previous film projects include a documentary about globalization in China, programs about immigrant refugee churches, and a short film about homophobic violence.
-He is originally from Tennessee where both of his parents are Methodist ministers, and he considers this upbringing an important influence on his passion for telling stories with a purpose.
-He is openly gay, married, and adamant about human rights issues.